When are Duality Defects Group-Theoretical?: Connection with obstruction to duality-preserving gapped phases

 \section{Connection with obstruction to duality-preserving gapped phases}

 We have observed in the above that for the $\Z_N^{(d/2-1)}$ duality defect to be group theoretical, some number-theoretic condition should be satisfied, and exactly the same condition has appeared in other contexts, including whether there exists an SPT or TQFT invariant under gauging $\Z_N^{(d/2-1)}$\cite{Choi:2021kmx, Choi:2022zal, Apte:2022xtu, Zhang:2023wlu}.
 In this section, we comment on the relation between them.
+See also \cite{Antinucci:2023ezl,Cordova:2023bja} for related discussions.